seisvelas/seisvelas/README.md

 I am a thousand line bash script
-if you just forgot three commands
+if you just forgot three commands.
+I am a mute actor
+miming only the words I'm brave enough to sign
 so when Othello tells Desdemona that he -
 but no, the lines are ripped off the script.
 So maybe I can't tell you in English how I feel